Strategy

 Subtle but common.
 After the night phase, you know what happened (because you chose the target).
 Your facial expression or body language reflects that knowledge before the GM announces it.
 A tiny smirk, a glance at the victim's seat, a moment of relaxation — other players notice.

-Mistakes the Sheriff Makes
+Mistakes the Seer Makes

 Revealing Too Early